Murihiku Regeneration

 Marine Protected Areas (MPAs)

-By international consensus, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) requires ongoing research and monitoring in MPAs to demonstrate their continued effectiveness.The Ross Sea region Marine Protected Area (MPA).
+By international consensus, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) requires ongoing research and monitoring of MPAs to demonstrate their continued effectiveness.The Ross Sea region Marine Protected Area (MPA).
 It has several zones and a total area of 1.55 million km2.The Ross Sea region Marine Protected Area (MPA).
 It has several zones and a total area of 1.55 million km2.

 Despite commitments made by the New Zealand Government to support the Ross Sea region MPA, comparatively little funding and effort have been allocated to this task.
-Because MPAs are regularly reviewed by CCAMLR and can be dis-established if their specific objectives are not met, this places the region at risk.
+Because MPAs are regularly reviewed by CCAMLR and can be disestablished if their specific objectives are not met, this places the region at risk.

 Another important issue is the close link between New Zealand waters and the Southern Ocean.
 While CCAMLR’s influence only applies to its Convention Area (to 60° S in the Ross Sea sector), many species commute between New Zealand waters and the Southern Ocean.

-Examples include kākahi, parāoa and seabirds such as toroa (albatross).
+Examples include kākahi, parāoa, and seabirds such as toroa (albatross).
 Tītī breeding on Whenua Hou (Codfish Island) and on Tini Heke forage along the Antarctic Convergence, popoiangore (leopard seals) and ihu koropuku (elephant seals) visit the Te Waipounamu coast, and paikea (humpback whales) pass through New Zealand waters on their regular trips between tropical breeding areas and summer feeding grounds in the Southern Ocean.

 A pakake/minke whale swimming beneath the sea ice in the southern Ross Sea.A pakake/minke whale swimming beneath the sea ice in the southern Ross Sea.